robotical/docs.robotical.io/scratch/index.md

 <div class="center bitbigger padder">
-<a href="http://scratchx.org/?url=http://alexanderenoch.github.io/scratchtest/martyExtended.js" class="btn rounded" target="_blank"><i class="fa fa-external-link"></i> &nbsp; Click to open Scratch</a>
+<a href="http://scratchx.org/?url=http://alexanderenoch.github.io/scratchtest/martyExtended.js" class="btn rounded" target="_blank"><i class="fa fa-external-link"></i> &nbsp; Click to open Scratch &times; Marty</a>
 </div>

-Getting Started
+Scratch needs to connect to Marty over your WiFi network to send instructions...

----
+**TODO:** Short Induction into scratch (**NOT** a tutorial), how to handle popup asking for Marty Address.
+Copy stuff out of http://robotical.io/scratch then block-by-block dosumentation, maybe lower level how it works stuff

-First things first, when you click the above button scratch is going to open in a new tab or window in your browser.
+{:.text-danger.bitbigger}

-TODO: Induction into scratch, how to handle popup asking for Marty Address.
-Copy stuff out of http://robotical.io/scratch {:.text-danger.bitbigger}
+**TODO:** Move scratch extension out of `scratchtest` to a robotical repo {:.text-danger.bitbigger}